SQream/sqream_docs/index.rst

 SQream DB Documentation
 *************************

-The **2022.3 Preview** branch is a private branch designed for internal use only.
+The **v2022.1** branch is a private branch designed for internal use only until the release date.

 .. only:: html